Starting on Mastodon or Pixelfed or in the Fediverse: the no-bullshit intro guide!

 Cool!
 How do I get started?

-By the way, a lot of people prefer the word "instance" instead of server.
-You don't really need to know the distinction.
-It means there are multiple instances ("copies") of the same software on multiple servers, as oppose to only one unique Facebook.
+By the way, you’ll probably see the word « instance » instead of server.
+It basically means the same thing.
+(It means there are multiple instances (« copies ») of the same software on multiple servers, as oppose to only one unique Facebook.)

 How to pick a good server?